k-nuth/kth/docs/json-rpc.md

 > load-tests the miner-polling side; a faithful benchmark also simulates
 > transactions and blocks arriving (mempool churn + tip changes), which needs the
 > submit paths added in later phases.

+## Mining: submitblocklight

+`submitblocklight ["hexdata", "job_id"]` closes the light-template loop. `hexdata` is the solved block carrying just the header and the coinbase; the node looks up `job_id`, splices the cached selection after the coinbase, and submits the reconstructed block to the chain.
+Returns the Bitcoin `submitblock` result: `null` when accepted, otherwise a reject-reason string (e.g. `"duplicate block"`, `"high-hash"`).
+Malformed input (missing args, bad hex, undecodable block, unknown or expired `job_id`) is a JSON-RPC `-32602` error instead.